lyra/coding-style/README.md

 }
 ```

+### Prettier

+The prettier config uses the package `@trivago/prettier-plugin-sort-imports` to sort imports.
+You can customize this config if you need a specific order in your imports, if you have import aliases for example.

+Check available options on their website: https://github.com/trivago/prettier-plugin-sort-imports

 ## IDE integration

 All major IDE have integration for ESLint and Prettier, check your settings to enable them.